 So you’ve made the big decision to adopt.
 Now what?

 There are several options available, and the right option for you is the one where you will find your child.
-I know that may sound flippant, and maybe you were expecting an article comparing the costs, age of child, waiting time, or listing the pros and cons of each option.
+I know that may sound flippant, and maybe you were expecting an article comparing the costs, age of the child, waiting time, or listing the pros and cons of each option.
 (See the links at the end of this article for those.)
 But if you’ve seen all that and you still are not sure which type of adoption is for you, read on.

 If you are the praying type, start there.
 If you enjoy meditation, think it over.
 Research options on the internet.
 Talk with others who have adopted.
 But when it comes down to it, you will know.

 Our first time around, we knew we wanted a newborn.
 We knew we were most likely to find a newborn in a domestic adoption using an adoption agency.
-So we started researching adoption agencies and found the one that fit our financial mean and our ethical standards, and provided support for adoptive families as well as birth families.
-And we found our child, because our child’s birth parents found this adoption agency too.
+So we started researching adoption agencies and found the one that fit our financial means and our ethical standards, and provided support for adoptive families as well as birth families.
+And we found our child because our child’s birth parents found this adoption agency too.

-Next go around, we were open to a child under age one so we began to consider foster care.
+Next, go around, we were open to a child under age one so we began to consider foster care.
 As I looked into the foster care system and began the application process, something didn’t feel right to me.
-I felt like I couldn’t take the heart break of falling in love with a child to have the child reunified with their birth parents.
+I felt like I couldn’t take the heartbreak of falling in love with a child to have the child reunified with their birth parents.
 I had to be honest with myself.
 I really wanted to be the kind of person who could help care for a child without the guarantee that I would become his/her mother, but I just couldn’t get myself on board.
 I talked with many friends who had gone this route and found their stories inspirational.
 I was in awe at their attitude of loving and making a difference in a child’s life no matter how long it lasted.
-But still something held me back.
+But still, something held me back.
 I know now that it was because my children weren’t in foster care.

-We went ahead with an adoption through an agency again because it felt right and we were led there.
+We went ahead with adoption through an agency again because it felt right and we were led there.
 We found our twins.
 We were stressed over the cost because it was more than what we had budgeted for, but in the end, it worked out and our girls joined the family.